rpgarner/u2_lesson_react_APIs/README.md

 import axios from 'axios'
 ```

-We'll use `axios` to make our api request.
+We'll use `axios` to make our API request.

 In which lifecycle method should we perform our request?